pvndeshmukh/pvndeshmukh/README.md

 * 🖥️  See my portfolio at [LinkedIn](http://https://www.linkedin.com/in/pvndeshmukh)
 * ✉️  You can contact me at [pavandeshmukheng@gmail.com](mailto:pavandeshmukheng@gmail.com)
 * 🧠  Practicing .NET | Cloud Engineering | DevOps | React | Angular
-* 🤝  I'm open to collaborating on Projects that can help me upscale
+* 🤝  I'm open to collab on projects that can help me upscale
 * ⚡  Belive In KAIZEN (n.) philosophy of continuous improvement; becoming one percent better every day

 <a href="https://www.github.com/pvndeshmukh" target="_blank" rel="noreferrer"><img